 Another popular safety feature is a key lock.
 This prevents others from using your chair, but can also keep curious children safe if they decide to climb on or play with the lift.

-Warranty: A warranty of some sort comes with every stairlift.
-The industry standard is for one year, but we’ve found high-quality stairlifts that last a long time include a longer warranty.
-Some companies include a five, or ten year warranty with a couple guaranteeing their top models with a lifetime warranty.
+Warranty: The best stairlifts always come with a warranty, but the length and type of warranty varies greatly between brands.
+The industry standard is a one-year warranty, but we’ve found high-quality stairlifts that last a long time and therefore come with an extended warranty.
+Some companies include a five, or ten year warranty, for example, with a couple guaranteeing their top of the line stairlifts with a lifetime warranty.

 Are stairlifts covered by Medicare?

-Stairlifts are considered as home improvement pieces, much like adding a spare bedroom or repouring your driveway.
-Because of this stairlifts are not covered by Medicare.
-There are a handful of private insurance companies that will cover a portion of a stairlift when it is prescribed as a medical device from your physician.
-However, this only covers the lift, and not maintenance or home renovations needed for the stairlift to be installed.
+A handful of the best health insurance companies will cover a portion of the cost of a stairlift if it is prescribed as a medical device from your physician.
+However, this only applies to the lift itself, and not the maintenance or home renovations needed for the stairlift to be installed.

 While the stairlift itself may not be tax-deductible, the cost of the renovations needed to install the lift may be.
 The IRS lists, in great detail, construction costs that can be claimed.
 These include widening doorways and hallways, installing railings and support bars, moving or modifying electrical outlets and installing lifts.